VarionAI/varion/README.md

 ## Overview

-Varion AI is a decentralized healthcare monitoring system designed to optimize hospital operations through artificial intelligence.
-By continuously monitoring patient health data, Varion AI leverages a decentralized machine learning model to assess the risk of cardiac arrest, ensuring data integrity and security.
+Varion AI is an AI research group dedicated to integrating ICP's decentralized AI into healthcare systems.
+Our mission is to assess the capabilities and reliability of ICP's DeAI and explore its potential to enhance the modern healthcare systems and a vision of how decentralized technologies can address these issues.

 Powered by the Internet Computer Protocol, Varion AI provides a secure, scalable, and decentralized infrastructure, seamlessly integrating with centralized infrastructure to bridge between Web2 and Web3 data.